 THE SAGA IS COMPLETE.

-Star Wars Episode III: Revenge of the Sith 2005-U.S. 140 min.
+2005-U.S. 140 min.
 Color.
 Widescreen.
 Produced by Rick McCallum.
 Written and directed by George Lucas.
 Music: John Williams.
 Cast: Ewan McGregor (Obi-Wan Kenobi), Natalie Portman (Padmé Amidala), Hayden Christensen (Anakin Skywalker), Ian McDiarmid, Samuel L. Jackson, Christopher Lee… Jimmy Smits.
 Voices of Frank Oz, James Earl Jones.
 Cameo: George Lucas.

 Trivia: Gary Oldman was allegedly the first choice to voice the character of General Grievous.